Deep learning basics#

 It gets even better: this holds true even if there are multiple inputs and outputs:

-Universal function approximation theorem¶
+Universal function approximation theorem#

-(a set of) artificial neurons in hidden layer
+(a set of) artificial neurons in hidden layerinstead of providing a predetermined set of

-• two problems:
+two problems:

-• the theorem doesn’t tell us how many artificial neurons we need
+the theorem doesn’t tell us how many artificial neurons we need

-• either arbitrary number of artificial neurons (“arbitrary width” case) or arbitrary number of hidden layers, each containing a limited number of artificial neurons (“arbitrary depth” case)
+either arbitrary number of artificial neurons (“arbitrary width” case) or arbitrary number of hidden layers, each containing a limited number of artificial neurons (“arbitrary depth” case)

 To bring the things we talked about so far together, we will focus on ANN components and how learning takes place next…but at first, let’s take a breather.